-Question Management response What do you regard as the key events or issues that will have a significant impact on the financial statements for 2020/21?
-The Covid-19 pandemic effect will have material impact on the financial statements in 2020/21 across a number of areas including: Increases in grants income and expenditure due to government support to the economy, administered by local authorities e.g. business rate relief grants, Covid-19 grants to local authorities.
+Question Management response will have a significant impact on the financial statements a The Covid-19 pandemic continues to have a material impact on the financial statements in 2021/22 across a number of areas including: for 2021/22?
+Increases in grants income and expenditure due to government support to the economy, administered by local authorities e.g. business rate relief grants, Covid-19 grants to local authorities.
 Increases in service expenditure due to additional support across communities, vulnerable adults and children.
-Decreases in service income due to government mandated closure of services e.g. leisure centres, cultural services, household waste recycling centre, car parks etc and the ongoing impact of lockdowns.
-Delays in delivery of Proud savings due to a need to focus on the response to the pandemic.
+Some re-profiling of Proud savings due to a need to focus on the response to the pandemic and the impact of the pandemic on social care in particular.
 Potential increases in debtor levels across services and collection fund.
-Whilst of significance, the council has put in place enhanced governance and reporting arrangements to ensure the impact of the pandemic is managed effectively, and is confident that it will outturn in line 2.
+Whilst of significance, the council has put in place enhanced governance and reporting arrangements to ensure the impact of the pandemic is managed effectively, and is confident that it will outturn in line with budget for 2021/22.
 Have you considered the appropriateness of the accounting policies adopted by Walsall Metropolitan Borough Council?
-Have there been any events or transactions that may cause you to change or adopt new accounting policies? with budget for 2020/21.
-Accounting policies have been reviewed in preparation for the 2020/21 statement of accounts with reference to the CIPFA Code of Practice on Local Authority Accounting.
-This review has currently not identified any changes required.
-Formal review of the Council's accounting policies is undertaken annually in April where they are presented to Audit Committee.
-Accounting Policies in relation to the 2020/21 financial year are therefore due to be reviewed and reported to Audit Committee for approval in April 2021.
-There have been no events or transactions that require changes to or adoption of new accounting policies.
+Have there been any events or transactions that may cause you to change or adopt new accounting policies?
+Accounting policies have been reviewed in preparation for the 2021/22 statement of accounts with reference to the CIPFA Code of Practice on Local Authority Accounting.
+This review has identified changes for leases and group accounts.
+Formal review of the council's accounting policies is undertaken annually in April where they are presented to Audit Committee.
+Accounting Policies in relation to the 2021/22 financial year are therefore due to be reviewed and reported to Audit Committee for approval in April 2022.
 3. Is there any use of financial instruments, including derivatives?
 Yes.
 Financial instruments are accounted for and disclosed as required by IFRS 9 Financial Instruments and The Code Of Practice on Local Government Accounting.
-The Council does not enter into derivatives.
+The council does not enter into derivatives.
+4. Are you aware of any significant transaction outside the normal course of business?
+No.